Put and Call Options: An Introduction

-Learn what a call option is, what a put option is, and how to make money trading them.
-It's easier than you think!
+Learn what a call option is, what a put option is, and how to make money trading options.
+It's easy, if you understand the basics!

-This introduction to put and call options is written by an option trader with over 30 years experience and is full of option trading tips highlighting actual wins (and losses) from trading calls and puts.
+This introduction to put and call options is written by an experienced option trader and is full of option trading tips that will help you make more money trading options.
+It is full of examples showing actual trading wins (and and a few losses) from trading calls and puts.

 Call option and put option trading is easier and can be more profitable than most people think.
 If you have never traded puts and calls before, then this website is designed for you.
 Not only is option trading easy to learn, but put and call option trading should be part of every investor's strategy.